Pub regulars, diners and hotel guests will be saddened to learn of the death from cancer of John Salt, landlord of one of Budleigh’s best-known inns.

 Left, Goldfinches on Janet Parrish's bird-feeder.

 Exmouth Road’s Janet Parrish writes: Some of you may have heard that last month the RSPB held their annual nationwide bird watching exercise, in which members are asked to choose one hour over the last weekend in January to record the birds that land in their gardens.
 The rules are that the birds must land and not merely fly overhead and you may only record the total number of birds of each species seen in your garden (or indeed park, or wherever it was you chose as a location) at one time.
-For
+For instance two blackbirds must be on your lawn to count as 2.
+Two more half an hour later will not count as 4!

 So………As a staunch member of the RSPB for over 30 years, your scribe set to work with binoculars and a full bird table to see what could be done.
 It was a fairly unsuccessful morning.
 You cannot control who visits your garden or unfortunately, explain to them that they ought to turn up to be counted.